Bed Bugs Bite

-A bed bugs bite often resembles a mosquito or flea bite.
+A bed bugs bite often resembles and is confused with a mosquito or flea bite.
 However, there will often be multiple bites in one area, creating a rash.
 Bites may look pink or red and may create a small welt on the body.
 When a bed bug bites, they leave behind some saliva.
 It is the allergic reaction to the saliva that caused the bite mark or rash.

 Because bed bugs bite resemble the bites of other insects and other kinds of rashes, you may not realize right away that you have bed bugs.
 A doctor might even misdiagnose the bed bug symptoms.